hatranNZ/hatran_mechanical_engineer/projects.md

 ### Project Overview
 Design a custom drill machine for geotechnical purposes to meet specific operational and structural requirements:
 - Redesign of the energy chain system to improve reliability and operational stability.
+- Change the location of wireline winch to prevent the interfernce between main winch ropes and wireline winch ropes.
 - Replacement of flexible hydraulic hoses used in previous models with a hard-pipe system to achieve more compact and organized design.
 - Redesign of the mounting configuration of hydraulic filters to improve accessibility, protection and system layout.

 ### Responsibilities
 - Mechanical design of the energy chain system and hydraulic filter mounting system.
+- Move the wireline line assembly to attach on the pivot frame instead of on the mast extrusion as in the previous models.
 - Selection of appropriate hydraulic fittings and hose tails for motors, valves, or other hydraulic components.
 - Hydraulic pipe routing and system layout optimization.
 - Simulation of machine operation under different working conditions.